-I have noted below some of the actions I have taken so far for my brand.
+I believe businesses should be more transparent with their customers which is why I've noted below the actions I have taken so far for my brand.

 Keeping it Local

-All my products have been designed, printed and packaged in the UK (by me!).
+All my products have been designed, printed and packaged in the UK.
 All my current suppliers are based in the UK.

 If you have any questions about the above information, please email me at firstname.lastname@example.org and any suggestions are truly welcome!